-6.2.3 Group: Plataforma de Afectados por la Hipoteca (PAH)
+5.2.3 Group: Plataforma de Afectados por la Hipoteca (PAH)

-Plataforma de Afectados por la Hipoteca (PAH)

-200 sub-groups with over 4-5000 active members and over 1mil. supporters

-Initially trialing with the Barcelona node, when successful will be quickly used by other PAH nodes

-Several times pr. day

-Mumble, Wordpress, WhatsApp, Pads, Twitter, Facebook, email lists
+Type Plataforma de Afectados por la Hipoteca (PAH) Reach 200 sub-groups with ouer 4-5000 active members and over 1mil. supporters How will relationship grow Initially trialing with the Barcelona node, when successful will be quickly used by other PAH nodes How frequent will we interact Seueral times pr. day PA FI Tools Mumble, Wordpress, WhatsApp, Pads, Twitter, Facebook, email lists

-To provide a co-support network for people facing evictions, sharing experiences at assemblies; to collectively share and provide legal assistance and advice; to resist evictions through negotiations and pressure through actions, demonstrations and collective physical resistance; occupations for the rehousing of evicted people.
+To prouide a co-support network for people facing eulctions, sharing experiences at assemblies; to collectively share and prouide legal assistance and aduice; to resist eulctions through negotiations and pressure through actions, demonstrations and collective physical resistance; occupations for the rehousing of evicted people.

-Since 2008 the PAH social movement have been struggling for the right to decent housing, calling for an end to the violence of real estate speculation.
+Since 2008 the PAH social movement have been struggling for the right to decent housing, calling for an end to the uiolence of real estate speculation.
 When the bubble burst two years later and thousands of families were facing eviction, the struggle changed from being about access to housing to the right to housing full stop.
 They also discovered that Spanish mortgage law would leave them with a debt hanging over their heads for the rest of their lives.
 The PAH are managing to put the failure of housing policies on the agenda to exercise high political pressure to the administrations that was responsible for passing laws that led to the indebtedness of the population.
 One afternoon last year the appointed negotiator for a PAH node in Barcelona received a phone call from a bank representative.
 She had been negotiating with this bank for months to halt the eviction of one of the local PAH members.
 The PAH node had been planning a big support demonstration by this person's house for the following day, but the bank representative now said they would stop negotiations and cut all communication if they went ahead with the demonstration.
 The PAH group needed to make a quick decision on how to react to this news.
 With many members implicated in the decision and not enough time to call for a meeting, she discussed the issue with another PAH member and decided to create a quick excel sheet stating "Yes" and "No" on whether to go ahead with the demonstration.
-They had an almost unanimous Yes vote and proceeded with the demonstration the next day.
-This experience highlighted the need for them to be able to rapidly and effectively share information, deliberate and make decisions, preferably on one platform rather than distributed across emails, texts, whatsApp and facebook groups.
+They had an almost unanimous Yes uote and proceeded with the demonstration deliberate and make decisions, preferably on one platform rather than distributed across emails, texts, whatsApp and facebook groups.